 6. Warrior Pose

 This chair yoga pose will help you engage your core muscles and build strength.
 As before, sit up tall on your chair.
-Make sure your legs are at 90 degree ankles with your knees lined up directly over your ankles.
+Make sure your legs are at 90-degree angles with your knees lined up directly over your ankles.
 Firstly, tighten your core muscles – it can help to imagine pulling your belly button back towards your spine.

 Next, taking a deep breath in, raise your arms out to the sides and over your head.
 Let your palms touch.
 Your fingers should be pointing at the ceiling directly above you.